blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 B. T’a’aarud or Alman’aa (Prevention/conflict)
 a.
 Muhadeeth call it as Mukhtaliful Hadeeth
 b.
 Defintion:
 i.
-Linguistic Meaning: Stems from the word “Ikhtilaaf” which means disagreement (6:141) ii.
+Linguistic Meaning: Stems from the word "Ikhtilaaf" which means disagreement (6:141) ii.
 Technical Meaning:
 1. Two prophetic hadeeth that conflict in a way that prohibits each of others implication and meaning
 2. They are not Maqtu or Mursal